Skip to content

 MIX_ENV=prod mix phx.server

-3. Configure Environment Variables and Port
+4. Configure Port and Environment Variables

-Choose your preferred instance size and click Create Web Service.
+Select your preferred instance size and click Create Web Service.

 Once complete, your Phoenix app will be live and accessible at your service’s public URL.